 7. Engage Your Team Regularly

 Use those reliable communication methods to engage with your remote team regularly.
-Feeling disconnected from each other and the business can have a detrimental effect on morale and on productivity, so it’s important to maintain team engagement.
+Feeling disconnected from each other and the business can have a detrimental effect on employee morale and on productivity, so it’s important to maintain team engagement.

 Check in with individual workers regularly, hold weekly or monthly departmental or team meetings, and have company-wide meetings at least every month.
 If your remote workers cannot attend meetings at the office in person, use Zoom or any other video calling platform to include them.